ACoAs – Set GOALS to MEET NEEDS (Part 3)

 AND the fewer people we actually do please!

-Letting ourselves be controlled is giving our power away.
+Letting ourself be controlled is giving our power away.
 Yet we think it will actually:

 • GAIN us acceptance, love, continual attention, protection